Demon's Souls (2020 video game)

 Demon's Souls is a 2020 action role-playing game developed by Japan Studio and Bluepoint Games and published by Sony Interactive Entertainment for the PlayStation 5.
-The game was released as a launch title for the PlayStation 5 in November.
+The game was released as a launch title for the PlayStation 5 on November 12th, 2020.
 It is a remake of Demon's Souls, originally developed by FromSoftware for the PlayStation 3 in 2009.
-Japan Studio's Internal Development Department led development on the remake, which makes Demon’s Souls its last game before its integration into Team Asobi.
-Demon's Souls received critical acclaim, who praised its gameplay, visuals, technical aspects, and improvements over the original game.
+Japan Studio's Internal Development Department led development on the remake, which makes Demon’s Souls its last game before its integration into Team Asobi; it was also Bluepoint's final game before its shutdown in 2026.
+Demon's Souls received critical acclaim, with critics praising its gameplay, visuals, technical aspects, and improvements over the original game.
 It has sold 1.857 million copies as of 2022.